 Once the Mastermind is over, you can decide as a group what you would like to do.
 Some people you never speak with again if you’re at a conference as the learning and feedback is in that moment.

 Whereas if you’re in a work situation or course, you may decide to keep in touch with some or all of the group.
 There’s no right or wrong answer.

 How could I use them?

 You could try a Mastermind format within your own workplace.
 For example in your internal communication team meeting or when you join your stakeholders’ planning meetings for projects.
 You could each take it in turns to reveal your thoughts on a particular topic and collectively pitch in to help each individual.

 How are they integrated into courses?

-I have two opportunities coming up to experience Masterminds in London face-to-face with me:
+I have opportunities coming up to experience Masterminds in London face-to-face with me:

-- How to be a Comms Consultant Masterclass: Exploration for aspiring Consultants on 3 October (sold out) and 8 November 2018.
+- How to be a Comms Consultant Masterclass: Exploration for aspiring Consultants on 8 May 2019 and 24 June 2019 and 30 September 2019.

-- How to be a Comms Consultant Masterclass: Momentum for existing Consultants on 11 October (sold out) and 20 November 2018.
+- How to be a Comms Consultant Masterclass: Momentum for existing Consultants on 10 April 2019.